Lone Tree Farm

 Highlands cross well with other breeds, both horse and pony.
 Thoroughbred, Arabian, and Welsh are especially popular crosses.
 Highland crosses can be found competing sucessfully in eventing, dressage, show jumping, and driving.
 Highlands are renowned for their kind and cooperative dispositions.
 Because this trait seems to be readily inherited by their offspring, Highland cross horses and ponies make wonderful family mounts.

-All Quartz's foals, both purebreds and crossbreds, are eligible for for registration with the Scottish Highland Pony Society of North America.
-Foals conceived by live cover are also eligible for registration in the U.K.
+All Quartz's foals, both purebred and crossbred, are eligible for for registration with the Highland Pony Society in Scotland and the Scottish Highland Pony Society of North America.

 Quartz of Croila's Foals